 Public Engagement hub

 Public engagement helps the Town do a better job of serving its residents and community, and is key to open and transparent government.
-That’s why we’ve developed a Public Engagement Strategy (pdf).
+That’s why we’ve developed a Public Engagement Policy and Strategy.
 It provides a framework when we’re reaching out to share information and gather feedback and input.

 September to October 2018

 The Town's Animal Control Bylaw currently prohibits the keeping of urban or 'backyard' chickens in Innisfail.
 The Town is now revisiting the bylaw to ensure it reflects both current realities and community values and priorities.
-Citizens are being invited to provide their feedback on this topic.
+A survey inviting input/feedback on Urban Chicken ownership was conducted between September 19 and October 17, 2018.

 Trail Master Plan